 - Obtain a piece of paper large enough to cover your cockpit opening.
 Make it large enough to be taped down, to ensure the paper will not move during tracing.

-- Trace the entire inside lip and outside lip of the cockpit rim; make sure it is visible.
+- Trace the entire outside edge of the cockpit rim; make sure it is visible.

 - Be sure you indicate the bow on the tracing.